mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 The whole magic happens in the `VirtualThread` class.
 The source code of that class gets very technical quickly, and so I won't dig into it further.
 The virtual thread suspending mechanism uses `Continuation.park()` to unmount the thread and remember the call stack in a continuation object; `Continuation.unpark()` then resumes the execution.
-Virtual threads are constructed via the `Thread.ofVirtual().factory()` factory of type `ThreadFactory`, and their API pretty much resembles the API of a regular thread.
-The default factory uses a dedicated ForkJoinPool which runs tasks in good old native threads.
-The ForkJoinPool basically runs a chunk of the virtual thread execution, up to a point where the virtual thread blocks.
+Virtual threads are constructed via the `Thread.ofVirtual().factory()` factory (of type `ThreadFactory`), and they behave exactly like regular threads until they're blocked.
+The default factory uses a dedicated Executor (a ForkJoinPool really, but the difference is not important for this article) which runs tasks in good old native threads.
+The Executor basically runs a chunk of the virtual thread execution, up to a point where the virtual thread blocks.

 Now we need two things:
-* Create a ForkJoinPool which runs tasks in the Vaadin UI thread,
+* Create an Executor which runs tasks in the Vaadin UI thread,
-* Pass that ForkJoinPool into the virtual thread factory.
+* Pass that Executor into the virtual thread factory.

 The first item is easy.
-The virtual thread factory actually runs all tasks in an `Executor` which is an interface with just one method: `Executor.execute(Runnable)`.
+The `Executor` is an interface with just one method: `Executor.execute(Runnable)`.
 It's trivial to create an `Executor` which simply runs all submitted tasks in `ui.access()`:

 ```java
 private class UIExecutor implements Executor {